-Although rest room construction and site work are now the major focus of Liberia's restoration, important work in the last decade stabilized the exterior of the house and help preserve the interior.
+Important work in the last decade stabilized the exterior of the house and helped preserve the interior.
 This work included:

 Wall Repair & Painting Conservator Christopher Mills finished repairing cracks in walls and uncovered new Civil War graffiti.
 Adriana Martinez of Gemini Wallcovering applied a removable wall liner to downstairs walls, and Mills applied simulated lime wash paint to the wall liner.
 The paint is a textured gray color in the dining room, a creamy white color in the parlor, and a brighter white in the hallway.
 The colors were formulated to look like Liberia's walls did in the 1860s, based on paint analysis.